-Discover Your Rate: Step by Step Guide to Crafting the Perfect Rate
+Discovering Your Rate: a Step by Step Guide

 So, let’s get to it and figure out your hourly rate: